jonp-h/TillerQuest/README.md

 - Server Side Rendering:

-- SSR is the preferred.
+  - SSR is preferred when possible
-- All page.tsx should be kept SSR.
+  - All page.tsx should be kept SSR

 - Authentication of users:
   - Client side pages use useSession()